ShashwatAgrawal20/tec.h/README.md

 > [!IMPORTANT]
 > TEC is currently in the early stages of development, and while it is somewhat
 > functional, it may still have some limitations and is subject to change.
-> The primary focus of development is enabling support for multiple test files
-> to replace the current single-file approach.

 ## COMING SOON